 What is the best food for dogs with digestive problems?

-Sometimes, dogs can suffer from digestive or gastrointestinal problems that end up affecting their health in different ways.
+Occasionally, dogs may suffer from digestive or gastrointestinal problems that can affect their health in various ways.
 Some of the most common symptoms in dogs with problems, along with vomiting and diarrhea, are excessive flatulence, loss of appetite, constipation, abdominal pain, dehydration, the appearance of blood or mucus in the stool, and difficulty eliminating.
-At Arquivet we care a lot about the health of pets, so in this article, we want to tell you what food should be like for dogs with digestive problems and what things we should keep in mind about their diet, among other issues.
-Keep reading to learn more about gastrointestinal food for dogs!
+Arquivet We care a lot about the health of pets, so in this article we want to talk to you about What should dog food be like for dogs with digestive problems? and what we should keep in mind about their diet, among other things.
+Read on to learn more about gastrointestinal dog food!

 Ingredients in dog food for dogs with digestive problems